FARAD Home Page: www.farad.org

 Medically important antibiotics will require a veterinary feed directive for any label use in feed, and will require a prescription for any use in water.
 It is important to note that any extra label use of a drug in the feed for food animals is illegal.
 There is no gray area to this part of the regulations.
 If it is not on the label, it cannot be used in that manner.
 This includes duration of administration, dose, and indication for use.
 If medicated feeds are used in an extra-label manner, this animal and its products may technically never enter the human food chain.

-One caviot to this rule, minor species may use extralabel feeds in an extra label manner as long as all requirements are met according to CPG Sec 615.115.
-Under the CPG, when there are no approved treatment options available, the health of animals is threatened, and failure to treat affected animals would result in suffering or death, the extralabel use of medicated feeds may be considered for treatment of minor species as long as the conditions and procedures described in the CPG are followed.
+One caveat to this rule, minor species may use extra label feeds in an extra label manner as long as all requirements are met according to CPG Sec 615.115.
+Under the CPG, when there are no approved treatment options available, the health of animals is threatened, and failure to treat affected animals would result in suffering or death, the extra label use of medicated feeds may be considered for treatment of minor species as long as the conditions and procedures described in the CPG are followed.

 A veterinarian may prescribe extra label use of a medically important antibiotic in the water if they have met the requirements of the Animal Medicinal Drug Use Clarification Act (AMDUCA) regulations.
 Medications designed to be administered in water require a prescription, not a VFD.